 Install A Water Saving Shower Head

-Edited by Nate Pepperell, Lynn, Eulalee, Anonymous and 2 others
+Edited by Nate Pepperell, Lynn, Eulalee, Eng and 1 other

 Water-saving shower heads reduce water usage and still give you a satisfying shower.
 Taking a shower is actually one of the big ticket water-using activities in your household.
 An older, unrated shower head can use up to 25liters of water per minute.
 A new, "WELS STAR" rated water-saving shower head only uses about seven liters of water per minute.
 So you could be saving yourself up to 18 liters of water for every minute that you shower!
 Plus, installing a water-saving shower head will not only help you save money on your water bill, it will also help you save on your electric or gas bill.
 This is because you won't be using as much power to heat loads of water every time you shower.
 An additional benefit is saving water is great for the environment!